Carrot Cake Banana Bread

 Can’t decide between carrot cake and banana bread?
 Enjoy them both with this vegan carrot cake banana bread that’s easy to prepare in one bowl with 10 ingredients.

 - Sugar: Use cane sugar, coconut sugar or brown sugar.
+I have not tested the recipe with a liquid sweetened like maple syrup so please stick to a granulated sweetener.

 - Banana: Overripe banana works well for sweet, moist bread.
 If you don’t have brown spotty banana, just ripe banana is ok too, just make sure it’s mashed up really well.
+I have not tested applesauce as a substitute.

 - Vinegar: Apple cider vinegar or white vinegar works.